Villager and Rabbit Peaks – Peak #28 – Steep Desert Ridge with a View

 Toro Peak on the way to Villager Peak

-The trail keep climbing upward, gaining nearly 5,000′ of elevation, most of it in about 5 miles.
-Sometimes the trail was mere feet away from a several thousand foot cliff.
+The trail continued climbing upward, gaining nearly 5,000' of elevation, most of it in about 5 miles.
+Sometimes the trail was mere feet away from a several-thousand foot cliff.
 The views to the valley floor and to the Santa Rosa Mountains before us were amazing.
 I could see Toro Peak in the distance, covered in snow.

 My pace started to slow down and I took more frequent breaks when I finally stopped for lunch.
 About an hour after lunch, I could feel the effects of the food and I got my second wind, making my way up and over the many knobs on the way to Villager Peak.